bdeployteam/bdeploy/doc/retypeuser/experts/system.md

 Description | Free text to describe the entry
 User | The user which is used to query other users on the LDAP server (aka _bind user_) Password | The password for the _User_ which is used to query other users on the LDAP server.
-Account Base | Root of the LDAP tree containing all user accounts to query.
+Account and Group Base | Root of the LDAP tree containing all user accounts (with group refs) to query.
 Typically in the form of `dc=domain,dc=com`.
 Account Pattern | A partial LDAP query expression.
 Multiple filters can be written one after another.
 The final LDAP query is built by prepending `(&`, and appending a filter which queries the configures _Account User Field_ for the given user.
 This means that a pattern `(field1=value1)(field2=value2)` will result in a query like `(&(field1=value1)(field2=value2)(sAMAccountName=<GIVEN USER>))`.
 Account User Field | Specifies the field which must match the login name when querying for the user.
 Account Name Field | The field which should be used as source for the _Full Name_ of the user, which is used as a display name in [User Accounts](/experts/system/#user-accounts) management.
 Account E-Mail Field | The field which should be used as source for the users _E-Mail Address_.
 This is used for instance to query _Gravatar_ if _Gravatar_ support has been enabled in the [General Settings](/experts/system/#general).
+Group Pattern | A partial LDAP query expression used to fetch groups from LDAP e.g. (objectClass=posixGroup) Group Name Field | The field which should be used as source for the _name_ of the group, which is used as a display name in [User Groups](/experts/system/#user-groups) management.
+Group Description Field | The field which should be used as source for the _description_ of the group.
 Follow Referrals | Specifies whether the authentication process should follow referrals or not.

+#### LDAP Import Users and Groups

+To ensure a successful operation of the _Import_ feature, it is essential to accurately configure the following fields: _Account and Group Base_, _Account Pattern_, _Account User Field_, _Account Name Field_, _Account E-Mail Field_, _Group Pattern_, _Group Name Field_, and _Group Description_.

+Once these configurations are correctly set up, the import process becomes a straightforward task.
+Simply click on the _Import_ action button, and **BDeploy** will seamlessly handle the rest.
+Should any errors occur during the import attempt, the system will promptly notify you of the encountered issues.

+For added confidence, consider utilizing the _Check_ action before initiating the _Import_ process.
+This will help ensure a smooth connection to the LDAP Server and preemptively address any potential issues.

+!!!info Tip
+Using the _Check_ action prior to _Import_ can help verify the connectivity to the LDAP Server and preemptively identify any issues that might affect the import process.
+!!!

 #### LDAP Certificate Trust